dlt-hub/vibe-hub/coin_api/coin_api-docs.md

 3. **Setup credentials**

-    Authentication is managed through an API key included in the request headers.
-The API key should be sent as the value of the 'X-CoinAPI-Key' header in each request.
+    Authentication is done using an API key which must be included in the header of every request under the name 'X-CoinAPI-Key'.

-    In cursor, you would setup credentials in code as shown below:

-    ```python
-    def get_data() -> None:
-        ...
-        access_token = "my_access_token"
-        ...
-    ```
+    To get appropriate API keys, please visit the original source at https://www.coinapi.io/.

-    If you want to protect these secrets in a production environment, look into [setting up credentials with dlt](https://dlthub.com/docs/walkthroughs/add_credentials).
+    If you want to protect your environment secrets in a production environment, look into [setting up credentials with dlt](https://dlthub.com/docs/walkthroughs/add_credentials).

 4. **Run the pipeline in the Python terminal in Cursor**

-    ```
+    ```shell
     python coin_api_pipeline.py
     ```

     If your pipeline runs correctly you’ll se something like

-    ```python
+    ```shell
     Pipeline coin_api load step completed in 0.26 seconds
     1 load package(s) were loaded to destination duckdb and into dataset coin_api_data
     The duckdb destination used duckdb:/coin_api.duckdb location to store data